NYULibraries/primo-explore-views/README.md

 Functions take the following named parameters via a POJO:
 * `item`: `$ctrl.item` object from the `<prm-location-items>` controller
 * `config`: The configuration object itself for internal references.
+* `user`: `Object` representation of a PDS user as taken from the `primoExploreCustomLoginService`. `undefined` if when user is not logged in, or the optional peer dependency has not been installed. `null` if a user is logged in, but the PDS API fetch failed.

 Functions should be pure and return an `Object` with the following schema: